telephonycc/www/src/posts/2021-05-15-hello-world.md

 tags:
   - product
 date: 2021-05-15
----
+excerpt: |
   Who doesn't love a first blog post?
 A ribbon cutting ceremony, a grand (re)opening?
   We all have to start somewhere, right?
+---

 Today marks the launch of the marketing website: <https://www.telephony.cc/>

 ![](https://jesse.sh/img/telephony.png)